From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: Introduction

-\paragraph{\it (b) Seiberg-Witten invariants and Heegaard Floer invariants.} One common essential ingredient of both the proof of \(HM=HF\) in \cite{KLT1}-\cite{KLT5} and the original program \cite{L} is a positivity result, exemplified by Propositions 3.4 and 3.7 in \cite{KLT5}.
+One common essential ingredient of both the proof of \(HM=HF\) in \cite{KLT1}-\cite{KLT5} and the original program \cite{L} is a positivity result, exemplified by Propositions 3.4 and 3.7 in \cite{KLT5}.
 (A special case of this result is also a major ingredient of \cite{KLT4}).
 Their counterparts in \cite{L} are Claim (1) of its Section 6.4, and the last part of its sketch of proof for Theorem 8.2.
 These type of positive results serve the purpose of showing that the differential and cobordism maps between Floer complexes preserve the filtration, ensuring that the ``filtered'' Floer homologies and cobordism maps among them are well-defined.